 - Criterion No. 3 on irrigation and natural disaster prevention and control: 456 communes (98.1%) met the criteria for irrigation and natural disaster prevention and control; an increase of 2.3% compared to the end of 2020.
 Districts are interested in investing, renovating and repairing key works, internal irrigation works, upgrading and repairing culverts, river dykes and sea dykes.
 The rate of solidification of irrigation works has been increased, meeting the requirements of natural disaster prevention and control, ensuring sustainability and adapting to climate change.
 Communes with dykes have done a good job of managing dykes and handling violations according to regulations, thereby reducing violations of the law on dykes.

 - Criterion No. 4 on electricity: 462 communes (99.4%) met the electricity criteria; an increase of 2.9% compared to the end of 2020.
-Every year, the power grid system in the province is always invested in, renovated and upgraded by electricity business management organizations to ensure technical requirements, meeting the living and production needs of the people.
+Every year, the power grid system in the province is always invested in, renovated and upgraded by electricity business management organizations to ensure technical requirements, meeting the needs of daily life and production for the people.
 The system of medium-voltage, low-voltage power works and transformer stations ensures synchronization, technical parameters, and electrical safety meet the prescribed standards.
 In 3 years (2021-2023), the total investment capital for renovating the power grid in the province reached about 2,460 billion VND; many districts and communes have done a good job in building new and renovating the power grid.
 There are 454/465 communes that have met criterion 4.2 on "the rate of households directly registered and using electricity regularly and safely from sources", ensuring compliance with the guidance of the Ministry of Industry and Trade in Decision No. 4293/QD-BCT dated October 28, 2016 and Decision No. 2332/QD-BCT dated November 7, 2022.
 There are 3 communes that have not met criterion 4 on electricity.

 - Criterion No. 5 on schools: 421 communes (90.5%) met the School criteria; an increase of 9.6% compared to the end of 2020.
 In the past time, districts and communes have made great efforts to ensure that facilities meet standards for kindergartens, primary schools, junior high schools, high schools, multi-level general schools, vocational education centers - continuing education to meet standards according to regulations of the Ministry of Education and Training.
 Many districts have invested in and upgraded the school system in the district to be relatively complete, synchronous, and spacious.
 However, in some communes, investment resources are still limited, so they have not met the actual needs and regulations of the Ministry of Education and Training: The rate of temporary classrooms is still high, the rate of subject classrooms is still low, the number of equipment provided to implement the 2018 General Education Program in primary and secondary schools is still limited.
 Many localities face financial difficulties in building facilities and teaching equipment that meet national standards to complete criterion number 5 on schools.
 Investment in building schools that meet national standards is still scattered, so the percentage of communes that meet this criterion is not high.